ralflorent/namefully-docs/versioned_docs/version-1.1.0/syntax.md

 ### `Nama`

-This data type is a single JSON object with the following signature:
+This data type is a simple JSON object with the following signature:

 ```ts
 interface Nama {